-I encourage you to: commit to lifelong learning from your first day as a student at LSU Shreveport; create a personal game plan for how you will pilot your dreams for the ever-changing worlds of graduate school and career; get involved in student clubs or organizations, especially one(s) related to your future academic major and/or career; and leverage the strengths of our excellent faculty, high-quality academic programs, and our university location to secure and achieve a valuable internship opportunity.
-Be a Pilot!
+All of these things point to the fact that it is a very exciting time to be a part of the LSUS family.
+I encourage you to: commit to lifelong learning from your first day as a student at LSU Shreveport; create a personal game plan for how you will pilot your dreams for the ever-changing worlds of graduate school and career; get involved in student clubs or organizations, especially ones related to your future academic major and/or career; and leverage the strengths of our excellent faculty, high-quality academic programs, and our university location to secure and achieve a valuable internship opportunity.
+Don't just be a Pilot; be the best Pilot that you can be!

-Mr. Larry Clark Chancellor
+Chancellor Larry Clark